 The spirit of exploration is alive in Oregon.
 Only now, it’s underwater.
-The Oregon Department of Fish & Wildlife (ODFW) oversees the management and scientific monitoring of Oregon’s marine reserve system — which includes five marine reserves and nine Marine Protected Areas (MPAs) — off our coast.
+The Oregon Department of Fish and Wildlife (ODFW) oversees the management and scientific monitoring of Oregon’s marine reserve system — which includes five marine reserves and nine Marine Protected Areas (MPAs) — off our coast.

 Learn about what a marine reserve is.
 Where they are.
 And why we have marine reserves.
 We invite you to explore the Cape Falcon, Cascade Head, Otter Rock, Cape Perpetua, and Redfish Rocks sites and discover what lies beneath the surface.